BUGS-NYU/nyu-cs-wiki/docs/Academics/international_students.md

 # International Students

 International students are an indispensable part of the student community.
 Here is some important information you may want to know.
-You may also check out the website of [OGS](https://www.nyu.edu/about/leadership-university-administration/office-of-the-president/office-of-the-provost/university-life/office-of-studentaffairs/office-of-global-services.html) or [The International Student Hub](https://www.nyu.edu/students/communities-and-groups/international-students/international-student-hub.html) for resources.
+You may also check out [OGS](https://www.nyu.edu/about/leadership-university-administration/office-of-the-president/office-of-the-provost/university-life/office-of-studentaffairs/office-of-global-services.html) or [The International Student Hub](https://www.nyu.edu/students/communities-and-groups/international-students/international-student-hub.html) for resources.

 ## Visa Eligibility